Zagreb

 If something different is your choice, get away from the centre and look for Cafe Corso in the Sigečica area

 You can reach Sigečica by taking a tram, riding a bike or simply by taking a stroll to experience the city from a different angle.
 After coffee in Sigečica, proceed to the nearby Folnegovićevo area to experience the 'tin-can' architecture designed after a big flood of the '60s.
-Search for the Loop Hotel with its fantastic coffee bar.
+Search for the Loop Hotel with its good coffee bar.
 Just a short stroll further on will bring you to the Borovje area where you can enjoy lunch at Sofra, a Bosnian style restaurant or the Islamic Cultural Centre inside the only Zagreb mosque.
 You have now reached the banks of the river, Sava, where you can take a pleasant leisurely stroll around the Ornithological Park and the Savica Lakes.

 Public sculptures by Ivan Meštrović